Sitecore/container-deployment/README.md

 Support for this repository is provided through Sitecore Support Portal.
 Please find more information about how to use the portal here: https://kb.sitecore.net/articles/654910

+There is no official support available for /experimental and /demo areas of this repository.

 Any inquiries or issues reported directly to this repository have no SLA.

 ## Contribute